-Otra Vez, which in Spanish means “again” (or in your best DJ Khaled voice “another one”), yet another California beer to make the list.
+Otra Vez, which in Spanish means “again” (or in your best DJ Khaled voice “another one”), is yet another California beer to make the list.
 Something about California and low-calorie beers, I suppose.
-Anyway, this is craft through and through, so you won’t be feeding the man any money with this.
+Anyway, any Sierra Nevada beer is craft through and through, so you won’t be feeding the man any money with this.
 Also, it’s got an excellent grapefruit-ish flavor and a 4.5% ABV.
 Perfect for summer.

 Whaaaaat?
 A beer that’s below 100 calories and doesn’t completely suck??
 That’s right!
 Not only is this Lagunitas beer a nice low cal option, but it actually tastes pretty good.
 However, the 4% ABV is well below most of Lagunitas’ normal beers.
 For reference, they have a 6% pils.
 Yeesh.

 There you have it!
 7 readily accessible, low-calorie beers that don’t suck.
 Got any low-calorie beers you enjoy that don’t start with Coors/Miller or end with Light/Lite?
 Share it in the comments!